 Under Voice Preset, select Update Voice List to refresh the list of voices and voice styles that are available from Wit.ai.
 For more information, see TTS Voice Customization.

-Under TTS Runtime Cache (Script), adjust the settings to indicate how often clips will be automatically uploaded from memory.
+Under TTS Runtime Cache (Script), adjust the settings to indicate how often clips will be automatically unloaded from memory.
 For more information, see TTS Cache Options.

 If needed, adjust your disk cache directory location and name.
 To do this, go to TTS Cache > Storage > Cache Directory.
 For more information, see TTS Cache Options.

-Add the WitTtsSpearker Blueprint to all the locations in your app where you would like TTS to be played.
+Add the WitTtsSpeaker Blueprint to each additional location in your app where you would like TTS to be played.

 Modify each occurrence of the WitTtsSpeaker Blueprint to reflect specific needs for that location using the Detail window for that occurrence.